Step 4: Full View

 Should the consulting engineer's public criticism of the highway department's cost estimates be expressed as a direct challenge to the professional competence of the highway department engineers, or confined to a technical disagreement with the conclusions and methodology of the cost analysis?

-Confine Criticism to Technical Conclusions and Methodology Board's choice Frame all criticism in the open letter as a technical disagreement with the highway department's cost estimate conclusions and analytical methodology, explicitly avoiding any characterization of the highway department engineers' competence or professional judgment, and acknowledging that reasonable engineers can reach different conclusions from the same data.
+O1 Frame all criticism in the open letter as a technical disagreement with the highway department's cost estimate conclusions and analytical methodology, explicitly avoiding any characterization of the highway department engineers' competence or professional judgment, and acknowledging that reasonable engineers can reach different conclusions from the same data.
+Board's choice

 The honest disagreement among qualified engineers principle establishes that technical disagreement between qualified engineers, even when publicly expressed, does not constitute malicious or unjust conduct merely because it reflects adversely on the criticized engineer's conclusions.
 The prohibition on reputation injury through competitive critique targets the manner and motivation of criticism: criticism that is technically grounded, temperately expressed, and directed at conclusions rather than persons does not violate the prohibition even if it damages professional standing.
 The Public Engineering Commentary Factual Accuracy Insistence Obligation requires that all claims be grounded in documented factual analysis rather than assertion, speculation, or advocacy unsupported by engineering data.